top of page

 I was eleven when my aunt gave birth to my cousin Shawn — a tiny, premature baby with three holes in his heart and a smile that could light up an entire room.
 He spent much of his short life in and out of hospitals, learning to walk slowly, speaking only a little, but radiating joy in a way that made you forget every monitor and medical term surrounding him.

-Sometimes I babysat for him.
-I adored him.
+Sometimes I would watch him when his parents went out.
+I adored him, spending time with him, watching him take longer to learn how to do things - but still doing them.
 And one afternoon, I made a mistake that would change the entire course of my life.

 He wouldn’t nap.
-He kept wandering out of the room, over and over, and thirteen‑year‑old me — overwhelmed, inexperienced, and trying so hard to “do it right” — gently closed the door and locked it so he would stay in his room and rest.
+He kept wandering out of the room, over and over, and thirteen‑year‑old me at the time — overwhelmed, inexperienced, and trying so hard to “do it right” — gently closed the door and locked it so he would stay in his room and rest.
 He finally fell asleep.

 When he woke up, I realized he had soaked the bed.